microsoft/vscode-java-debug/README.md

 - `java.debug.logLevel`: minimum level of debugger logs that are sent to VS Code, defaults to `warn`.
 - `java.debug.settings.showHex`: whether or not the number should be displayed as hex format in variable view, defaults to `false`.
 - `java.debug.settings.showStaticVariables`: whether or not the static variables will be displayed in variable view, defaults to `true`.
-- `java.debug.settings.showQualifiedNames`: wheter or not the class name should be displayed using the fully qualified class name, defaults to `false`.
+- `java.debug.settings.showQualifiedNames`: whether or not the class name should be displayed using the fully qualified class name, defaults to `false`.
-- `java.debug.settings.maxStringLength`: the maximum length of string displayed in debug view, the string longer than this length will be trimmed, defaults to `0` which means using the default value in debugger.
+- `java.debug.settings.maxStringLength`: the maximum length of string displayed in variable view, the string longer than this length will be trimmed, defaults to `0` which means using the default value in debugger.
 - `java.debug.settings.maxStringLengthConsole`: the maximum length of string displayed in debug console, the string longer than this length will be trimmed, defaults to `0` which means using the default value in debugger.

 ## Feedback and Questions